 Optional life insurance

-If you are enrolled in Optional Life for more than $30,000, you may cover your spouse in increments of $10,000 for up to 50 percent of your Optional Life coverage or $100,000, whichever is less.
-However, an employee who is not enrolled or is enrolled for $10,000, $20,000 or $30,000 of Optional Life coverage can only enroll his spouse for $10,000 or $20,000.
-Evidence of insurability is required for all amounts of more than $20,000 and for coverage not elected when the dependent first becomes eligible under the plan or due to a special eligibility situation.
+You can elect coverage in $10,000 increments.
+The maximum coverage level is $100,000 or 50 percent of your Optional Life amount, whichever is less.
+If you are not enrolled in Optional Life coverage, you can still choose $10,000 or $20,000 of coverage.
+The policy includes a matching amount of Accidental Death and Dismemberment insurance.
+Evidence of insurability is required for all amounts of more than $20,000.
+It is also required for coverage not elected when the dependent first becomes eligible under the Plan or due to a special eligibility situation.

 You can cover children up to age 19, or age 26 if a child is a full-time student.
 The benefit is $15,000.
 You will pay the same monthly premium regardless of the number of children covered.

 You can enroll in optional life insurance coverage during: